AbhinavMadahar/thesis/proposal/outline.md

       - Prior work on using commonsense reasoning to improve performance on this task
         - TODO: fill from (Li J et al, 2022)
 - Ethical Concerns (one page; twenty sentences)
+  - Introduce this section by arguing that, as a result of the impact of the field, ethical concerns should be considered while conducting research in AI
   - Note that some concerns are more immediate and are easier to predict, while others are more distant and thus more difficult to predict
-  - Adverse economic impacts (six sentences)
+  - Adverse economic impacts (five sentences)
     - What is the concern?
-      - Automation leads to job losses
+      - Automation leads to job losses, which causes economic problems as proletarians lose their financial income flow
-    - Why might this happen?
     - How can this be prevented?
-    - How might prevention efforts by circumvented, and how can we prevent these cirvumventions?
+      - This is ultimately a question of economics, not artificial intelligence, so economists and sociologists will be better able to resolve this problem should it arise
+      - Working within our system of political economy:
+        - Job retraining
+      - Forming new systems of political economy:
+        - UBI
-  - Intentional misuse of AG(S)I (six sentences)
+  - Intentional misuse of AG(S)I (five sentences)
     - What is the concern?
     - Why might this happen?
     - How can this be prevented?
     - How might prevention efforts by circumvented, and how can we prevent these cirvumventions?
-  - Human extinction (six sentences)
+  - Rogue AGSI (five sentences)
+    - Open with some tweets by notable scholars in the field on this
     - What is the concern?
     - Why might this happen?
     - How can this be prevented?